-Work with PrEP4All to expand access to HIV & COVID-19 medicines
+Work with PrEP4All to expand access to HIV medicines & anti-COVID technologies

 PrEP4All is a group of activists, scientists, and healthcare providers dedicated to igniting political action to put life-saving HIV and COVID-19 medications into the hands of everyone who needs them.

 A centerpiece of PrEP4All’s work is demanding wider access to a once-a-day pill that prevents HIV infection: HIV prophylaxis, also known as “PrEP.”
 The NYU TLP and Yale MFIA and GHJP clinics currently represent PrEP4All in this effort.

 In March 2019, PrEP4All and the Yale clinics helped break the story that it is the Centers for Disease Control and Prevention (CDC), a public agency, that invented and patented HIV PrEP, not Gilead Sciences, Inc., the drug company that holds a monopoly on PrEP in the United States.